JosephPVera/Guide-for-DFT-calculations/VASP/PD-Excited_state/readme.md

 where $$E_{ZPL}$$ is the ZPL energy, $$E_{e}(Q_{e})$$ is the energy of the excited state at its equilibrium configuration $$Q_{e}$$, and $$E_{g}(Q_{g})$$ is the energy of the ground state at its equilibrium configuration $$Q_{g}$$.

-For our example, NV center in diamond, $$E_{e}(Q_{e})$$ is obtained from our previous ground state calculation in the [NV-1 folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/PD-Supercells/Calculations/PBE/defect/NV-1).
+For our example, NV center in diamond, $$E_{g}(Q_{g})$$ is obtained from our previous ground state calculation in the [N_C-V_C_-1](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/VASP/PD-Supercells/Calculations/PBE/defect/N_C-V_C_-1) folder.
 However, for the excited state calculation, the input file must be created.
 To create the excited state input, first, the electronic transition must be determined using the ground state Kohn–Sham level diagram.